yjxiong/action-detection/README.md

 - THUMOS14: We need the validation videos for training and testing videos for testing.
 You can download them from the [THUMOS14 challenge website][thumos14].
 - ActivityNet v1.2: this dataset is provided in the form of YouTube URL list.
-You can use the [official ActivityNet downloader][anet] to download videos from the YouTube.
+You can use the [official ActivityNet downloader][anet_down] to download videos from the YouTube.

 After downloading the videos for each dataset, unzip them in a folder `SRC_FOLDER`.